 Salary and maintenance

-Let’s face it, any compensation paid to a bad hire is as good as money poured down the drain, we factor at least 30% of the first-year salary, plus any benefits.
+Let’s face it, any compensation paid to a bad hire is as good as money poured down the drain, we factor in at least 30% of the first-year salary, plus any benefits.

-First there’s training and management oversight during onboarding and then there’s the fact that an average employee only performs at 50% productivity during the first 3 months.
+First, there’s training and management oversight during onboarding and then there’s the fact that an average employee only performs at 50% productivity during the first 3 months.

 This includes pay and benefits the bad hire receive when their employment contract ends.
-In addition to regular pay it can also include untaken leave and additional pay based on the months of service.
+In addition to regular pay, it can also include untaken leave and additional pay based on the months of service.

-These are the costs that would have been saved had a highly-productive employee been hired in the first place.
-It covers lost productivity, reduced engagement, missed sales/growth opportunities and drop in customers.
+These are the costs that would have been saved had a highly productive employee been hired in the first place.
+It covers lost productivity, reduced engagement, missed sales/growth opportunities and drop-in customers.